 A defined contribution plan is a post-employment benefit plan under which a company pays specified contributions to a separate entity and has no obligation to pay any further amounts.
 The Company makes contribution to provident fund in accordance with Employees Provident Fund and Miscellaneous Provisions Act, 1952 and Employee State Insurance.
-Contribution paid or payable in respect of defined contribution plan is recognized as an average in the year in which contributes are repulsated by the amployees.
+Contribution paid or payable in respect of defined contribution plan is recognized as an expense in the year in which services are rendered by the employee.